7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 Think of yourself for example.
 We are emotional, visual creatures, and most of the time we act off that emotion.
 We want to feel seen, heard, and safe.

-Think of writing to your potential customers as if you're having a conversation with a friend over coffee.
+Think of writing to your potential clients/customers as if you're having a conversation with a friend over coffee.

-While you may know all the technical ins and outs of your business, odds are your customers don’t.
+While you may know all the technical ins and outs of your business, odds are they don’t.

 Keeping your copy friendly and conversational is key.
 You want your copy to be written in a way that anyone who reads it will understand it and know what you're selling.
 You also want to come across relatable, rather than a robot.